pivotal-cf/docs-logsearch/using.html.md

 For more information on using the Search bar to further filter your search results, see the [Kibana user guide](https://www.elastic.co/guide/en/kibana/current/discover.html#search).

-### Further information about tags

-In the Available Fields pane, tags are denoted by a prefixing **@**, and show information that Log Search has extrapolated from the raw data and are considered useful in interpreting the data.
-These will always be displayed at the top of the Available Fields pane for ease of access.

-Some of these are described in more detail below:

-* **@timestamp**

-    This returns the time that the message was generated.
-Sometimes a message will be given multiple timestamps - this field will always return the timestamp closest to the time the message was created.

-* **@type**

-    If the message is a metric, @type determines the type of metric that has been returned.
-We currently support **CounterEvent**, **ValueMetric**, **LogMessage** and **ContainerMetric**.
-If none of these is found, the type will always return syslog.

-* **@level**

-    This always returns 'INFO', 'WARN' or 'ERROR', and defines the urgency of the message.

-* **@message**

-    This is the full @raw message, including information taken from the syslog header like Time Stamp and source IP.

-* **@source.deployment**

-    This is taken from the job field, but can not always be determined due to some jobs having the same name on different deployments.

-* **@source.host**

-    This is, where possible, the IP of the host VM and is taken directly from the syslog headers.
-If this information is not available, it will instead be a GUID.

-* **@source.ip**

-    This is the ip of the host VM.

-* **@source.job**

-    This shows the BOSH deployed job name from which the message was sent.

-* **@source.program**

-    This is the process within the job from which the message was sent.

-* **@source.vm**

-    This contains both the BOSH deployed job name and the index of the VM in one field.

 <a id="creating-a-visualization"></a>
 ## Creating a visualization